 The type of rent review

 What’s more, landlords also tend to favour ‘face’ market rent reviews.
 This is because ‘effective’ reviews may require an incentive to persuade the tenant to exercise their option.
-They can also result in a lower rental outcome for the landlord, which they try to prevent by adding a ratchet clause – a clause in a lease which prevents the rent from decreasing.
+Effective reviews can also result in a lower rental outcome for the landlord, which they try to prevent by adding a ratchet clause – a clause in a lease which prevents the rent from decreasing.

 How to negotiate tenant incentives